alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

     <li>Altair GraphQL Client -  debug GraphQL queries and implementations - taking care of the hard part so you can focus on actually getting things done: https://altairgraphql.dev/</li>
     <li>openapi-devtools - effortlessly discover API behaviour with a Chrome extension that automatically generates OpenAPI specifications in real time for any app or website: https://github.com/AndrewWalsh/openapi-devtools</li>
     <li>graphql-voyager: https://graphql-kit.com/graphql-voyager/</li>
+    <li>Bruno - opensource IDE for exploring and testing APIs: https://github.com/usebruno/bruno</li>
+    <li>Stay up to date with a community-driven list of high-quality, modern tools for OpenAPI: https://openapi.tools/</li>
   </ul>

 </br>